geek-kb/k8s_security/docs/fundamentals/understanding_k8s_attack_surface.md

 ## **How to Reduce the Attack Surface?**

-Best practices for securing Kubernetes clusters are covered extensively in the [Best Practices](/docs/best_practices/intro) section, which includes:
+Comprehensive strategies for securing Kubernetes clusters are detailed in the [Best Practices](/docs/best_practices/intro) section, which covers topics such as the following (and more):

 - [Cluster Setup and Hardening](/docs/best_practices/cluster_setup_and_hardening/intro)
 - [Pod and Network Security](/docs/best_practices/cluster_setup_and_hardening/network_security/network_policies)